githubpartners/microsoft-learn/github/a-beginner's-guide-to-prompt-engineering-with-github-copilot/includes/3-data-flow.md

 So that's essentially what this model is doing.
 It gets this encrypted prompt from the proxy service that's gone through this pre-processing scrub, decrypting it, and running it's token analysis before returning the prompt response back to the proxy service.
 That is the inbound data flow.
 These next steps go over the outbound data flow where everything goes back in the other direction.

+### An array of prompt suggestions are sent back to the Copilot proxy service